scotthesterberg/ZFS/README.md

 # Whats here?
 This is a pile of scripts I have created to manage my ZFS file server.
-They are designed to work with the [zfssnap tool](https://github.com/zfsnap/zfsnap).
+They are designed to work with [zfssnap](https://github.com/zfsnap/zfsnap).

 # Descriptions
 	*zfs_backup.sh : Execute on backup server to pull snapshots off production zfs file servers.
 Both should have zfsnap installed, the backup server will need key based access to the production server.